Search for

 TE-2C Trainer model based on the E-2C; 2 built

-E-2C+ Upgrade currently being applied to US aircraft including improvements to the radar, software updates, and installation of more powerful engines
+E-2C+ Upgrade for US aircraft including improvements to the radar, software updates, and installation of more powerful engines

 E-2D New build model equipped with an improved radar system, new workstations, better satellite communications gear, and advanced cockpit displays; 75 to be built from 2009 to 2020